 Also an upward blow to the chin or the side of the lower jaw line causes the brain to “bounce” against the back of skull, giving a higher than usual probability of causing unconsciousness .

-These points (and a few others) should normally work under any conditions, though you are more likely to succeed with a pre-emptive strike than in an all out fight.
+These points (and a few others) should normally work under any conditions, though you are more likely to actually hit the target with a pre-emptive strike than in an all out fight.

 Even if you are lucky enough to get in a good pre-emptive strike, that strike will need to fast and hard, which brings us back to good technique.

 Russell Stutely is recognised as Europe’s number one leading expert on pressure point fighting.
 I recall one of his newsletters where people had been writing in asking him why he spends so much time doing pressure points.
 However, his response was that he only does a small amount of training on pressure points, with most of his personal training being basics and power development.
-When you look at Russell’s franchise training program, he deals with balance points, power generation and other aspects before he starts on pressure points.
-So if Europe’s number one expert on pressure points does not take short cuts and neglect his basics, neither should we.
+So if Europe’s number one expert on pressure points does not take short cuts and neglect his basics, then neither should we.

 Although pressure point fighting can be highly effective when done right, it should not be seen as a short cut to effective self defence.
 All the other skills have to be in place too or your pressure point techniques will not work.